Legal updates

 What steps should you take?

-Filings on behalf of a company will need to be made by an ID-verified officer, employee of the company, or ACSP.
+Filings on behalf of a company will need to be made by an officer or employee of the company whose identity has been verified, or by an ACSP.

-With identity verification becoming mandatory, individuals looking to file documents at Companies House, directors (or their equivalent), PSCs and ACSPs should look to get their identities verified before the point at which it becomes compulsory to prevent any unexpected delays, issues or falling foul of the regulations.
+With identity verification becoming mandatory, individuals looking to file documents at Companies House, directors (or their equivalent), PSCs and ACSPs should look to get their identities verified, or registration completed, sooner rather than later to prevent any unexpected delays, issues or falling foul of the regulations.

-ICO report on data protection implications of agentic AI (Artificial Intelligence)
+ICO report warns of data protection risk when deploying agentic AI

 Click here to access the ICO’s full report.